OpenSource-It1/open-source/README.md

 ## Acceptance criteria

-At this time, we are accepting communities which meet the following criteria on Discord's [Open Source repo](https://github.com/discord/discord-open-source/blob/master/README.md).
+At this time, we are accepting any communities into our programme.

 ## Adding your project